-RONAID TABANO

-New DAWN CHARter School

-1. List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
+Tr ustee Name: Dawn Charter Schools, Inc. List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
+Board of Trustees member.
+Are you related, by blood or marriage, to any person employed by the school and/or education corporation?
+Yes Volume No 200.53 Na ame of Charter School Education Corporation: Ne ew Dawn Charter Schools, Inc. 1.
+List all positions held on the education corporation Board of Trustees ("Board") (e.g., chair, vice-chair, treasurer, secretary, parent representative, etc.).
+Board of Trustees member.

-BOARD CHAIR

 2. Are you related, by blood or marriage, to any person employed by the school and/or education corporation?

-If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.

-3. Are you related by blood, or marriage, or legal adoption/guardianship to any student currently enrolled in a school operated by the education corporation?
+Yes No If Yes, please describe the nature of your relationship and the person's position, job description, and other responsibilities with the school.
+3. Are you related by blood, or marriage, or legal adoption/guardianship to any student currently enrolled in a school operated by the education corporation? ☐ Yes

-If Yes, please describe the nature of your relationship and if the student could benefit from your participation.

 4. Are you related, by blood or marriage, to any person that could otherwise benefit from your participation as a board member of the education corporation?

-If Yes, please describe the nature of your relationship and if this person could benefit from your participation.
+Yes No If Yes, please describe the nature of your relationship and if this person could benefit from your participation.
 5. Are you a past, current, or prospective employee of the charter school, education corporation, and/or an entity that provides comprehensive management services ("CMO"), whether for-profit or not-for-profit, which contracts, or may contract, with the charter school or education corporation; or do you serve as an employee, officer, or director of, or own a controlling interest in, a business or entity that contracts, or does business with, or plans to contract or do business with, the charter school, education corporation, and/or a CMO, whether for-profit or not-for-profit, including, but not limited to, the lease of real or personal property to the said entities?

-If Yes, please provide a description of the position(s) you hold, your responsibilities, your salary and your start date.
+Yes No If Yes, please provide a description of the position(s) you hold, your responsibilities, your salary and your start date.